brochure describes the flood

 Historic flood information for the Norman River is limited.
 Heights are available, beginning with the 1974 flood and and stretching to the flood heights recorded in 2009.

 The Bureau of Meteorology operates a flood warning system for the Norman River based on a rainfall and river height observations network shown on the map.
-The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Glenore Weir and Karumba, which are operated by the Queensland Department of Environment and Resource Management.
+The network consists of a number of volunteer rainfall and river height observers who forward observations by telephone when the initial flood height has been exceeded at their station, as well as automatic telephone telemetry stations at Glenore Weir and Karumba, which are operated by the Queensland Department of Natural Resources and Mines.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Gulf Rivers, including the Norman River, during flood events.